-A sulfur recommendation is made in place of a lime recommendation when it is necessary to acidify or lower the soil pH level.
-Acidifying the soil is necessary to avoid nutrient availability problems for some crops, especially with micronutrients, in those situations where the soil pH exceeds 7.0.
+A sulfur recommendation is made in place of lime when it is necessary to acidify or lower the soil pH.
+Acidifying the soil is necessary to avoid nutrient availability problems, especially with micronutrients, in those situations where the soil pH exceeds 7.0.
 Sulfur is also recommended for acid loving plants where soil pH is above the 4.8 - 5.2 range.

-Sulfur can be applied as elemental (yellow) sulfur or by using aluminum sulfate at six times the rate recommended for yellow sulfur.
+Sulfur can be applied to acidify soil either as elemental (yellow) sulfur or by using aluminum sulfate at six times the rate recommended for yellow sulfur.